-Ghost stories are told to pretence a truth, offer a warning, give an explanation to life, teach a moral and even entertain.
+Ghost stories are told to pretence a truth, offer a warning, give an explanation to life, teach a moral or just entertain.
 In Japan, there is a ghost stories for every occasion in life, even going to the bathroom.
-Yes, the bathroom has its share of ghouls, spirits demons and other monsters lurking around the toilet.
-In my next installment of Japanese ghostly tales, I would like to introduce the Aka Manto
+Yes, the restroom has its share of ghouls, spirits, demons and other monsters lurking around the toilet.
+In my next installment of Japanese ghostly tales, I would like to introduce the Aka Manto.

 Yokaigrove.
 “The Rep Cape (Aka Manto)”.
 The Yokai Grove.
 September 12, 2014. http://yokaigrove.wordpress.com/